mdselimme/Digital-Wallet-Service-Backend-Node-Ts-Mongoose/Readme.md

 #### Get All Users

-- method: `GET` api endpoint: https://digital-wallet-server.vercel.app/api/v1/user?limit={number}
+- method: `GET` api endpoint: http://localhost:5000/api/v1/user?limit=5&sort=asc&role=User
 - limit : default : 10
+- sort : default desc newest first and asc oldest first.
+- role: If you want to see role based user then you need to give a query role from these (Admin|User|Agent)
 - credentials: true
 - Super Admin and Admin can access this route.